cardano-foundation/CIPs/CIP-????/README.md

 So it still seems beneficial to have redeemers and datums being `Data`.

+See "Alternatives: Convert Redeemers and Datums to Sums-of-Products Rather Than Builtin Data" for a variant.

 #### What about users who rely on the script context being `Data`?

 The only use case we know of where it is actively desirable for the script context to be in the form of `Data` is the serialization/hashing use case described in the motivation for CIP-42.
 It's likely that this CIP will negatively affect that use case, since it would mean that to hash a part of the script context users would need to either:
 1. Write a hashing function that operates recursively on the script context object.
 This may be expensive because it will require lots of bytestring operations.
 2. Convert the script context back to `Data` in order to use `serialiseBuiltinData`.

+#### Do we need an untyped way of interacting with sums-of-products objects?

+Today, for users operating in a typed setting, using the raw `Data` representation of the script context has an advantage apart from speed: it avoids needing all the type definitions for the many parts of the script context, instead using only the single builtin type `Data`.
+This can lead to lower script sizes, depending on the tooling being used.

+One response is to say that this is an optimization problem for said tooling: they should try harder to ensure that everything relating to type definitions gets optimized away in the end.
+But we might also want to think about ways to allow people to operate with objects encoded using sums-of-products in a similar untyped way to what they can do with `Data`.

+However, this is all a problem for tools that produce Plutus Core, and seems solvable, so we do not need to solve it in this CIP, and can leave it to the tooling authors to solve later.

 ### Alternatives